How to Treat Acne-Prone Skin

-Another must-do for acne-prone skin is using double-duty cosmetics.
+Another must-do for adult acne is using double-duty cosmetics.
 Using a concealer or foundation that covers the blemish while it also heals is helpful.
 This not only makes people feel better about how they look, but also aids in the healing process of pesky pimples.
 Mineral-based and noncomedogenic, or nonacnegenic makeup, is best for acne-prone skin because it won’t clog or irritate sensitive skin.

 Because mineral-based makeup isn’t made with parabens, oils, preservatives, chemical dyes, or frangance, the makeup won’t irritate sensitive and acne-prone skin.
 Another upside to mineral makeup is that it acts as a sunscreen.